ByteQuix / Blog / Article

 Resin price feed

-Either an integration to a resin pricing service (Plastics News, Plastic Exchange, Resin Technology) or a manual update workflow with audit trail.
-The tool re-prices active quotes when resin moves.
+Either a feed from a resin pricing service (Plastics News, Plastic Exchange, Resin Technology) or a manual update step with an audit trail.
+When resin moves, the tool re-prices active quotes.

 Customer-specific scenarios

-Same part, three customers, three different volume tiers and three different tooling-amortization terms.
-The tool stores customer-level rules and applies them automatically.
+Same part, three customers, three volume tiers, three tooling terms.
+The tool stores the rules per customer and applies them on its own.

 Quote-to-tool linkage